kkurian/ejson/README.md

 Meteor's EJSON for Python 2.7
 =============================

+*THIS IS A WORK IN PROGRESS THAT IS NOT CURRENTLY FUNCTIONAL.*

   [ddp]: http://docs.meteor.com/#ejson

 This is a complete implementation, for Python 2.7, of EJSON as specified in